taka-wang/oc-2200-packs/phone_2_fb_messenger/README.md

 # phone to facebook messenger

-Replace phone item in navbar as facebook messenger item.
+Replace the phone item in the menubar to facebook's messenger item.

 ---
 ## Example